Chart Color Schemes

 Age

-Wyoming's median age exceeds the national pattern
+Wyoming's population is slightly older than the national pattern